edgeimpulse/gst-plugins-edgeimpulse/README.md

 # GStreamer Edge Impulse Plugin
 A GStreamer plugin that enables real-time machine learning inference using Edge Impulse models.
-The plugin provides two elements for audio and video inference.
+The plugin provides three elements for audio and video inference and visualization.

 ## Dependencies
 This plugin depends on: